brndnsmth/django-react-full-stack/README.md

 # Django + React Full Stack Example

 This is a very basic web application that uses Django as the backend and React as the frontend.
-The project demonstrates how to integrate these two frameworks and create a full-stack web application with features such as user authentication, CRUD operations, and RESTful API.
+The project demonstrates how to integrate these two frameworks and create a full-stack web application with features such as CRUD operations and RESTful API.

 ## Prerequisites